s-utkarsh/convex/README.md

 -------------------
 1. check if the number of points = the number mentioned in first line (sometimes you might forget to change it after adding/removing points)

-2. check that each line only contains information on on point/composition.
+2. check that each line only contains information on one point/composition.

 Otherwise: Contact me at usingh1@ch.iitr.ac.in